ck4adventure/ck4adventure.github.io/2-project-db-models.md

 permalink: /rails-models/
 ---
 ## Migrations
-Rails writes our sql tables for us record of the changes of the db
+Rails writes our sql tables for us
+record of the changes of the db

-`rails generate migration CreateObjectTable` - somewhat semantic what you did, to read it, but isn't critical, ruby will try to read it though
+`rails generate migration CreateObjectTable`

+- try to use a semantic naming, rails will try to parse
+- migrations will create a table if nonexistent

 creates a .rb file with a timestamp, snakecased
 ```ru